LivePersonInc/knowledge-center-archive/_release/February 2021/week-of-february-15th.md

 ![](img/week-of-february-15th-3.png)

 **Limitations:**
-* The Instagram connector is currently in an early adopter phase and requires approval from Facebook.
+* The Instagram connector is currently in an early adopter phase and requires approval from Facebook
-* Brands need to reach out to the product team in order to start the approval process.
+* Brands need to reach out to their LivePerson representative in order to start the approval process
-* Brands should have a Facebook account and Instagram handle prior to the account set up.
+* Brands should have a Facebook account and Instagram handle prior to the account set up
-* Agents will not be able to configure the Ice breakers and consumers wouldn’t be able to see it due to the new European privacy rules by Facebook for the following audience:
+* Some agents will not be able to configure the Ice breakers and consumers wouldn’t be able to see them due to the new European privacy rules by Facebook for the following audience:
   * European pages in all chats
   * Pages with admins in Europe in all chats
   * Any chats with people in Europe